jacobvarner/hoops-jacobvarner/_posts/2020-8-15-sec-in-the-nba-draft-1950s-overview.md

 With the shorter draft, there were just six players selected from current SEC schools.
 Georgia, South Carolina, Mississippi State, Arkansas, Vanderbilt, and Texas A&M all had one player selected each.

-The Tri-Cities Blackhawks (now the Atlanta Hawks) favored SEC teams by selecting half of the SEC players taken in the draft.
+The Tri-Cities Blackhawks (now Atlanta Hawks) favored SEC teams by selecting half of the SEC players taken in the draft that year.

 {% include ad-content.html %}

 ### 1952 NBA Draft

-The 1952 NBA Draft had 106 total selections but after the first territorial pick and a first round of just nine picks, each of the following nine following rounds had just one or two picks each and there was a large pool of players selected by teams picking all their picks at once.
+The 1952 NBA Draft had 106 total selections but after the first territorial pick and a first round of just nine picks, each of the following nine following rounds had just one or two picks each and there was a large pool of players selected by teams picking all of their picks at once.

 ![1952 NBA Draft selections from current SEC schools][image3]